CristianaCostaPereira/BooketList/README.md

 npm run serve
 ```

-To run the project on server-side, open terminal in the root directory and run the command:
+To run the server-side, open terminal in the root directory and run the command:

 ```
 npm run start